JungleHornet/junglemath/README.md

+## Looking for an open source project to get started developing open source for?
+### Feel free to fork and add whatever math functions you want, including adding some of the "Coming soon??" features!
+**I do ask that you please use the current format of types and methods when adding new features!**

+# Okay, so what ***is*** JungleMath?

 JungleMath is a Go library made for doing advanced Math functions.
 To try it out in action check out JungleCalculator below!

 ### Currently implemented features: